-Over reporting period of 2011, the financial expenses increased as compared to similar period of 2010.
-In 2010, when restructuring plans were not approved by the courts, the interest was not calculated, whereas in 2011, after extinquishment of restructuring debt - the interest calculations started.
+Over reporting period of 2012, the Group's financial expenses decreased by around 17 per cent compared to the same period in 2011.
+Debt extinguishment interest expenses increased slightly as compared to 2011.
+In 2011, when restructuring plans were being approved by the courts, the interest was not calculated for the whole period, whereas in 2012 it was calculated for the full year.